guptadipanshu/Network/Distance Vector Routing/ReadMe.txt

 TO run the code
-Deploy several VM having IP address from 192.168.56.12- 192.168.56.19 then to select one VM as main sender run the command "./router [filetotransfer] [destination ip eg.5 ] in that VM Run the command ./router in other remaining VM use command like to do some fun testing-
+Deploy several VM having IP address from 192.168.56.12- 192.168.56.19 then to select one VM as main sender run the command "./router [filetotransfer] [destination ip eg. 5(to send to address 192.168.56.15) ] in that VM
+Run the command ./router in other remaining VM use command like to do some fun testing-
 	stop this host from receiving from 192.168.56.19: sudo iptables -I INPUT -s 192.168.56.19 -j DROP